World Radio Missionary Fellowship, Inc.: The mission expands

 As the mission of Radio Station HCJB grew with missionaries signing on for service in Ecuador, Jones and Larson realized a need for doctors and nurses who would also work as missionaries to care for the mission’s staff and employees.
 It was also decided that the same missionary medical staff would be available to attend to the needs of indigenous, Ecuadorian people who passed near the station.
 The first medical staff arrived in 1949, opening a small shelter and clinic.
 In 1955, a fully equipped modern hospital, now known as "Hospital Vozandes-Quito," became a reality through the gifts and offerings of American listeners to “Morning Cheer," a Christian radio program broadcast from Philadelphia, Pennsylvania.

 With the addition of Everett Fuller, M.D. to HCJB’s medical work in 1950, Nate Saint, a young missionary working in the eastern jungle of Ecuador and affiliated with Mission Aviation Fellowship, enlisted the help of Dr. Fuller for the implementation of a medical hospital near the MAF's base at Shell Mera.
 Hospital Vozandes-Shell was completed in 1958 largely through gifts from listeners to the “Back to the Bible” radio program.
-Within time, HCJB’s medical ministries extended beyond established hospitals to mobile medical clinics, potable water projects and urban clinics.
+Within time, HCJB's medical ministries extended beyond established hospitals to mobile medical clinics, potable water projects and urban clinics.

+HCJB launched World Radio Network in the United States in 1978.
+It became an affiliated organization in 2005 and broadcasts under the names Inspiracom and Manantial.